 In October 2017, Kathryn wrote the article, When the Legal System Fails Sexual Assault Victims, We Have to Find Our Own Closure, for The Washington Post.
 In that essay, Kathryn intended to highlight the broken legal system and sought to reassure other sexual abuse survivors there are many ways to heal.

-Although no specifics were disclosed in the narrative, Kathryn inadvertently exposed a sexual-abuse scandal at her high school.
+Although no specifics were disclosed in the narrative, Kathryn inadvertently exposed a decades-long sexual-abuse scandal at her high school.
 Many people recognized the unnamed teacher, and dozens of victims and witnesses of childhood sexual abuse at the school came forward.

 She then embarked upon a three-year mission to advocate for the dozens of victims of childhood sexual abuse.
 With Make Pres Safe, she relentlessly fought for strict adherence to mandatory reporting laws, permanent changes in school leadership and policy, and accountability and justice for the survivors.